psynaptic/php-drupal.tmbundle/Support/help.markdown

 - Drupal 5 and 6 supported
 - All FAPI controls and elements
 - Menu items
+- Theme functions
 - Some commonly used hooks
+- CCK content types
+- Preprocess functions
+- Simpletest skeleton

 Planned features...

-- Theme functions
+- More theme functions
+- More hooks
 - Template files
-- More hooks

 # Installation